Reducing the Cost of Dropout in Flash-Attention by Hiding RNG with GEMM: Results

 The GEMM layer's runtime depends on the number of multiply-adds, which is $M*N*K$.
 For each of the four GEMM layers discussed in the paper, the M dimension is proportional to $batch\_size(B) * sequence\_length(SQ)$, and the N and K dimension is proportional to $number\_of\_heads(nH) * hidden\_dimension(dH)$:

 Similarly, the Attention runtime depends on the number of multiply-adds from the two matrix multiplication:

 The RNG runtime depends on the number of elements in the intermediate layer of Attention:

-Figure~\ref{fig:reason_behind_result} presents the runtime variation for each kernel across different sequence lengths and number of heads.
-The data shows that while GEMM runtime scales quadratically with the number of heads, the Attention and RNG runtime scales linearly.
+Figure~\ref{fig:kernel_runtime_scale} presents the runtime variation for each kernel across different sequence lengths and number of heads.
+The data shows that while GEMM runtime scales quadratically with the embedding dimension, the Attention and RNG runtime scales linearly.
 Conversely, Attention and RNG runtime scales quadratically with sequence length, whereas GEMM runtime scales linearly.

+With the overall trends of scaling, we now analyze the numbers shown in Figure~\ref{fig:4gemm_result_speedup}.
+For RNG-Attention fusion, the absolute runtime saved stays the same regardless of the workload configurations, because Attention and RNG's complexity increases at the same scale.
+Since we evaluate the runtime for an entire Transformer Block, fusion brings more saving as sequence length increases which also increases the runtime ratio of Attention/RNG.
+On the other hand, fusion brings less saving as embedding dimension increases where GEMM runtime scales faster than Attention/RNG runtime.
+Overall, the RNG-Attention fusion speedup is relatively low, which matches our analysis that they have conflicting hardware resource bottlenecks.

+For RNG-GEMM overlap, speedup is correlated with the ratio of sequence length to the embedding dimension, given that the batch size and the hidden dimension don't change (typically they wouldn't).
+The greatest improvement occurs within region 2 in Figure~\ref{fig:4gemm_result_speedup}, which is the range that common LLM training workloads fall inside.

-Analysis of the three regions highlighted in Figure~\ref{fig:4gemm_result_speedup} indicates: \begin{itemize} \item Region 1 (low speedup): Overall runtime is dominated by GEMM layers due to a large number of heads and short sequence lengths.
-Overlapping offers limited benefits here. \item Region 2 (optimal speedup): Balances sequence length and number of heads, where RNG runtime is shorter but close to the GEMM runtime.
-Maximum benefits from hiding RNG latency by overlapping with GEMM. \item Region 3 (decreasing speedup): RNG runtime exceeds GEMM because of the long sequence lengths, leading to full exposure of RNG operations post-GEMM completion, diminishing the overlapping benefits. \end{itemize}
+Figure~\ref{fig:3_region_analysis} illustrates the reasons behind the performance differences of the three regions: \begin{itemize} \item Region 1 (low speedup): Overall runtime is dominated by GEMM layers due to a large number of heads and short sequence lengths.
+Overlapping offers limited benefits here. \item Region 2 (optimal speedup): Balances sequence length and embedding dimension, where RNG runtime is shorter but close to the GEMM runtime.
+Maximum benefits from hiding RNG latency by overlapping with GEMM. \item Region 3 (decreasing speedup): RNG runtime exceeds GEMM because of the long sequence lengths, leading to full exposure of RNG operations post-GEMM completion. \end{itemize}

-Our analysis illustrates the conditional effectiveness of the overlapping strategy based on network parameters, offering insights for optimizing LLM training performance.